phenomnomnominal/betterer/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 If possible please share a repo with the issue, or another repository which demonstrates the issue.
-If possible please include the `.betterer.js` file, and the `.betterer.results` file if applicable.
+If possible please include the `.betterer.ts` file, and the `.betterer.results` file if applicable.
 At a minimum please share the command you are using to run **Betterer**.

 **Expected behavior**